Biclique immersions in graphs with independence number 2: Introduction

 \begin{conjecture} If $1 \le \ell \le \chi(G) - 1$, then $G$ contains an immersion of $K_{\ell, \chi(G) - \ell}$. \end{conjecture}

 We denote by \defi{$K_{a, b, c}$} the graph that admits a partition into parts of sizes $a$, $b$, and $c$ such that any pair of these parts induces a complete bipartite graph.
-In addition to Corollary~\ref{cor:maincorollary}, as evidence for Conjecture~\ref{conj:chromatic}, we give a short proof of the following strengthening of the case $\ell = 2$.
+In addition to Corollary~\ref{cor:maincorollary}, as evidence for Conjecture~\ref{conj:chromatic}, we give a short proof of the following strengthening of the case $\ell = 2$, which is also implied by a special case of a result of Mader for subdivisions~\cite{mader1971existenz}.

 \begin{proposition} If $\chi(G) \geq 3$, then $G$ contains $K_{1, 1, \chi(G) - 2}$ as an immersion. \end{proposition}